 Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this presentation.
-Such statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions regarding: general business and economic conditions; commodity and power prices; assumption that QB2 becomes fully producing within expected timeframes; the supply and demand for, deliveries of, and the level and volatility of prices of copper, zinc, steelmaking coal, and our other metals and minerals, as well as oil, natural gas and other petroleum products; the timing of the receipt of permits and other regulatory and governmental approvals for our development projects and other operations, including mine extensions; our costs of production and productivity levels, as well as those of our competitors; availability of water and power resources; credit market conditions and conditions in financial markets generally; our ability to procure equipment and operating supplies and services in sufficient quantities on a timely basis; availability of qualified employees and contractors for our operations, including our new developments and our ability to attract and retain skilled employees; the satisfactory negotiation of collective and resource and resource states and other operations and resources; the impact of changes in Canadian-U.S. dollar exchange rates, Canadian dollar-Chilean Peso exchange rates and other operations and resources estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; tax benefits and tax rates; our ongoing relations with employees and with our business and joint venture partners; the impact of climate change initiatives on markets and operations; and the impact of geopolitical events on mining operations and global markets.
-Assumptions regarding QB2 include current project assumptions contained in t
+Such statements are based on a number of assumptions that may prove to be incorrect, including, but not limited to, assumptions regarding: general business and economic conditions; commodity and power prices; assumption that QB2 becomes fully producing within expected timeframes; the supply and demand for, deliveries of, and the level and volatility of copper, zinc, steelmaking coal, and our other metals and minerals, as well as oil, natural gas and other operations, including mine extensions; our costs of production and production and productivity levels, as well as those of our competitors; availability of water and power resources; credit market conditions and conditions in financial markets generally; our ability to procure equipment and operating supplies and services in sufficient quantities on a timely basis; availability of qualified employees and contractors for our operations, including our new developments and our ability to attract and retain skilled employees; the singator of changes in Canadian-U.S. dollar exchange rates and other change rates and other operations and resource estimates (including with respect to size, grade and recoverability) and the geological, operational and price assumptions on which these are based; tax benefits and tax rates; our ongoing relations with employees and with our business and joint venture partners; the impact of climate change initiatives on markets and operations; and the impact of geopolitical events on mining operations and global markets.
+Assumptions regarding QB2 include current project assumptions contained in the final feasibility study, as well as there being no further unexpected material and negative impact to the various contractors, suppliers and subcontractors for the QB2 project that would impair their ability to provide goods and services as anticipated.
+Expectations re

-Inherent in forward-looking statements are risks and uncertainties beyond our ability to predict or control, including risks that may affect our operating or capital plans; that are generally encountered in the permitting and development of mineral properties such as unusual or unexpected geological formations; associated with unanticipated metallurgical difficulties; relating to delays associated with permit appeals or other regulatory processes, ground control problems, adverse weather conditions or process upsets and equipment associated with any damage to our reputation; associated with fluctuations in the market prices of our principal commodities; associated with changes to the tax and royalty regimes in which we operate; created through competition for mining properties; associated with lack of access to capital or to markets; associated with mineral reserve and resource estimates; posed by fluctuations in exchange rates and interest rates, as well as general economic conditions; associated with changes to our credit ratings; associated with our material financing arrangements and our covenants thereunder; associated with procurement of goods and services for our business, projects and operations; associated with non-performance by contractual counterparties; associated with potential disputes with partners and co-owners; associated with potential disputes with partners and co-owners; associated with potential disputes with partners and co-owners; associated with procurement of goods and services for our business, projects and legal proceedings.
+Inherent in forward-looking statements are risks and uncertainties beyond our ability to predict or control, including risks that may affect our operating or capital plans; that are generally encountered in the permitting and development of mineral properties such as unusual or unexpected geological formations; associated with unanticipated metallurgical difficulties; relating to delays associated with properties or other regulatory processes, ground control problems, adverse weather conditions or process upsets and equipment which will fuctuations in the market prices of our principal commodities; associated with changes to the tax and royalty regimes in the properties; created through competition for mining properties; associated with lack of access to capital or to markets; associated with mineral reserve and resource estimates; posed by fluctuations in exchange rates and interest rates, as well as general economic conditions; associated with changes to our credit ratings; associated with our material financing arrangements and our covenants thereunder; associated with climate change, environmental compliance, changes in environmental legislation and regulation, and changes to our reclamation obligations; associated with potential disputes with partners and co-owners; associated with operations in foreign countries; associated with information technology; and risks associated with tax reassessments and legal proceedings.